 SEE ALSO: 75 Most Helpful Spanish Cognates

-Ready for some Spanish past tense conjugation practice?
-Fill out the following chart:
+Ready for some Spanish preterite practice?
+Fill out the following Spanish conjugation chart past tense:

 12 Irregular Spanish Preterite Endings

 There are 12 core verbs in Spanish that have irregular past tense conjugations in the preterite tense.
-Fortunately their main endings are similar to what we’ve already learned in this post: –é, –iste, -ó, –imos, –isteis, –ieron/*eron.
-Here are the 12 verbs, also known as “the dirty dozen.”
+Yes, that means that you’ll need to commit each irregular verb conjugation to memory.
+Fortunately, their main endings are similar to what we’ve already learned in this post: –é, –iste, -ó, –imos, –isteis, –ieron/*eron.
+Below are the 12 verbs, also known as “the dirty dozen.”

 Let’s conjugate estar as an example: